 From digital-innovation-agents

-Conducts structured business analysis for projects: problem/stakeholder analysis, as-is/to-be gap analysis, user personas, scope definition.
-Creates BA documents and manages GitHub issues/PRs/branches.
+Conducts structured business analyses for project backlog items: problem/stakeholder analysis, as-is/to-be gap analysis, user personas, scope definition.
+Creates BA documents using EXPLORATION/IDEATION/VALIDATION phases.

 BA work targets a specific backlog item (an Epic or a new Feature).